softonic/portainer-endpoint/README.md

 #### Requirements

-- It needs Docker >17.04 because of the version of the stack file.
+- It needs Docker >17.04 because of the version of the stack file
-- In this example I'm using a secret for the Portainer password in the endpoints.
+- In this example I'm using a secret for the Portainer password in the endpoints
-- Its usage is optional, you can use the environment variable with the password in clear text (not recommended).
+- Its usage is optional, you can use the environment variable with the password in clear text (not recommended)